Love on Trial

 Within an hour, the room was filled to capacity.
 Many of Jason’s family had arrived

-and

-them quietly praying together several times.
+and I saw them quietly praying together several times.

 Students started to arrive after school, but the hospital personnel would not let

-Two hours after we arrived, a doctor came into the room and asked to speak to Jason’s
+Two hours after we arrived, a doctor came into the room and asked to speak to

-stopped breathing as I waited for them to announce bad news.
+with tears.
+I stopped breathing as I waited for them to announce bad news.

 “He’s going to be all right.”
 Jason’s father said.
 You could hear a collective sigh as